-line-end-point\ are in the line protocol; that is, all classes that are subclasses of line must implement methods for line-start-point\ and line-end-point\, but need not implement methods for line-start-point and line-end-point.
+The following generic functions comprise the line Application Programmer Interface.
+Only line-start-point and line-end-point are in the line protocol; that is, all classes that are subclasses of line must implement methods for line-start-point and line-end-point, but need not implement methods for line-start-point and line-end-point.